 In 2019, students traveled across six Balkan nations to understand NATO’s role in the region.
 By experiencing a new culture and analyzing the NATO from diverse viewpoints, students gain firsthand experience to prepare for future military careers.
 In 2020, students will visit Egypt to focus on religion and environmental security.

-“This unique experience afforded me the opportunity to serve [the group] analyzing attitudes on cybersecurity in government,” said Anthony Trigilio, Class of 2020, Air Force ROTC, a computer security and information assurance major who participated in last year's trip to the Western Balkans. “(T)hrough my study, I was able to ensure the security of my fellow students and the Norwich network while abroad.”
+“This unique experience afforded me the opportunity to serve [the group] analyzing attitudes on cybersecurity in government,” said Anthony Trigilio ’20, a U.S. Air Force ROTC member and computer security and information assurance major who participated in last year's trip to the Western Balkans. “(T)hrough my study, I was able to ensure the security of my fellow students and the Norwich network while abroad.”

 The Olmsted Foundation provides annual grants to four Service Academies and four Senior Military Colleges for these trips, which often last about three weeks and provide the undergraduates with their first exposure to a foreign culture.
 The Olmsted Foundation’s emphasis on global immersion aligns with Norwich University’s mission to provide students with an education that is “American in character and global in perspective.”